 The functional currency for the majority of the Company's foreign subsidiaries is the U.S. dollar.
 For those subsidiaries, assets and liabilities denominated in foreign currency are remeasured into U.S. dollars at current exchange rates for monetary assets and liabilities and historical exchange rates for nonmonetary assets and liabilities.
 Net revenue, cost of revenue and expenses are generally remeasured at average exchange rates in effect during each period.
 Gains and losses from foreign currency remeasurement are included in net earnings.
-Certain foreign subsidiaries designate the local currency as their functional currency.
-For those subsidiaries, the assets and liabilities are translated into U.S. dollars at exchange rates in effect at the balance sheet date.
+Certain foreign subsidiaries, the assets and liabilities are translated into U.S. dollars at exchange rates in effect at the balance sheet date.
 Income and expense items are translated at average exchange rates for the period.
 The foreign currency translation adjustments are included in accumulated other comprehensive income (loss) as a separate component of stockholders' equity.